"45 Vegetarian Protein Sources You Should Be Eating" Review

 Yes, it comes from the same plant as pot.
 No, that doesn't mean it will give you a buzz.
 What hemp milk will give you, however, is a great dairy milk alternative with 3 grams of protein and 2 grams of fiber per cup.
 Make sure your hemp milk is unsweetened, though — many brands add as much as 30 grams of sugar per cup to this normally low-carb drink.

-Personal Trainer Wisdom: I also add hemp seeds to my meals for the same nutrition as well.
+Personal Trainer Wisdom: I also add hemp seeds to my meals for the same nutrition.

 With 6 grams of protein and 9 grams of fiber in just 2 tablespoons, you'll be making your favorite food way more filling when you sprinkle these bad boys on top.

-Personal Trainer Wisdom: You can easily add any seed to your meal to increase it's nutritional density.
+Personal Trainer Wisdom: You can easily add any seed to your meal to increase its nutritional density.
 Chia seeds are my favorite.
-They offer protein, fiber, and plenty of the omega-3 fatty acids!
+They offer protein, fiber, and plenty of omega-3 fatty acids!

 10 ounces of spinach has 8 grams of protein, 6 grams of fiber, and more than 500% of your daily vitamin A.